9. Database access

 }

-- Line 2: The method receives two parameters:
+- line 2: the method receives two parameters:

 - the connection string [connectionString] that will allow it to connect to the database

-- The connection to the database is initialized with the connection string [connectionString].
+- the connection to the database is initialized with the connection string [connectionString].
 It is not yet open.
 It will be opened on line 7.

-// display reader
+// reader display

-static void DisplayReader(IDataReader reader) {
+static void AfficheReader(IDataReader reader) {

 using (reader) {

-// process results
+// exploitation of results

 // -- columns

-StringBuilder line = new StringBuilder();
+StringBuilder ligne = new StringBuilder();

 int i;